 A Few Howls Again

 A Few Howls Again "awakens" the brilliant and notorious German journalist and political militant, Ulrike Meinhof (1934-1976) in a stop-motion-photo-animation video loop with titles (no sound).
-In A Few Howls Again Meinhof is awakened from the same historical death photo used by Gerhard Richter in his "October 18, 1977" painting project.
+In A Few Howls Again Meinhof is awakened from a re-enactment of the same historical death photo used by Gerhard Richter in his "October 18, 1977" painting project.
 The project raises questions about contemporary state violence and political resistance, using the past as a filter for the present.

 Video loop (silent), 9:13 mins.

 At left is a short excerpt of the video, and several installation views of the work at the Taipei Bienniel, 2010, and at the MAAT, Lisbon.